Cap-go/capacitor-persistent-account/README.md

 # @capgo/capacitor-persistent-account

-This plugin allows you to securely store account information for a user in Capacitor
+This plugin allows you to securely store account information for a user in Capacitor, and keep it between reinstall

 ## Install